 Swift, an increasingly-popular programming language, advocates the use of protocols, which define a set of required methods and properties for conforming types.
-Protocols are commonly used in Swift programs for abstracting away implementation details; e.g., in an industrial app, they are heavily used to enable mock objects for unit testing.
+Protocols are commonly used in Swift programs for abstracting away implementation details; e.g., in a large industrial app from Uber, they are heavily used to enable mock objects for unit testing.
 Unfortunately, heavy use of protocols can result in significant performance overhead.
 Beyond the dynamic dispatch often associated with such a feature, Swift allows for both value and reference types to conform to a protocol, leading to significant boxing and unboxing overheads.

-We perform elaborate experimentation and demonstrate that our optimizations deliver on average 1.56x speedup on a suite of Swift benchmarks.
-Further, we applied the optimizations to a production iOS Swift application used by millions of customers daily.
-For a set of performance spans defined by the developers of the application (none from the author list), the optimized version showed speedups ranging from 6.9% to 55.49%.
+We perform elaborate experimentation and demonstrate that our optimizations deliver an average 1.56x speedup on a suite of Swift benchmarks that use protocols.
+Further, we applied the optimizations to a production iOS Swift application from Uber used by millions of customers daily.
+For a set of performance spans defined by the developers of the application, the optimized version showed speedups ranging from 6.9% to 55.49%.
 A version of our optimizations has been accepted as part of the official Swift compiler distribution.

 Conference DayThu 24 OctDisplayed time zone: Beirut change

 |Optimization of Swift Protocols|